 Spinach and Mushroom Lasagna

-Add sautéed mushrooms to the spinach mixture for a hearty addition that enhances both flavor and texture.
+Add sautéed mushrooms to the spinach mixture for extra flavor and a meaty texture.

 Pesto Spinach Lasagna

-Incorporate pesto sauce into the layers for a fresh twist that adds vibrant flavors to the traditional recipe.
+Spread pesto sauce in between layers for a fresh twist that packs more flavor.

 Nutritional Information